National Archives catalogue reference WO 171/1375

 1030 - First glider took off to time.
 (CO) Perfect take off followed by remaining gliders.
 Troops, immediately prior to take off, extremely cheerful.

 1101 - Tug was seen returning to airfield without glider.
-Glider No.298 B Coy HQ reported to have made forced landing near CANTERBURY.
+Glider No.298 B Coy HQ reported to have made forced landing near CANTERBURY [Note: This was probably No.296 instead, as the glider referred to below at 1430 hrs was definitely No.298].
 All a/c to take off with second lift 18th.

 1430 - Tug planes returned, reporting good landings of gliders.
 1 Glider 296 Pl B Coy reported to have made forced landing 40 miles from LZ.
 German radio reports heavy landing at this point.
 Pl having fun?